bacloud23/random-gen/README.md

 ## Description

-Many methods are used to generate pseudo-random values. **Random-gen** gets the *current time* eagerly on occasions (bootstrap, instanciating the basic class with *new* etc) and then generates a random number on demand again with a second *current time*.
+Many methods are used to generate pseudo-random values. **Random-gen** gets the *current time* opportunistically on occasions (bootstrap, instanciating the basic class with *new* etc) and then generates a random number on demand again with a second *current time*.

+`Math.random` generates a random number with the current time as a source as well; But **Random-gen** has a small memory of previously generated values, which are used again to generate a new one.
+This might be seen as a flaw, but in a secure system it is not.

 ## Why and how